jslowick/naia/2-People/Ostean Trade Consortium/Characters at Lanshire/Characters at Lanshire.md

-#otc #faction #lanshire
+---
+tags:
+  - faction
+  - otc
+  - lanshire
+---
-One of the two most powerful Island-States.
-Is generally a caste system, and is ruled by an oligarchy of noble families.
+[[Lanshire]] is of the two most powerful Island-States.
+It is generally a caste system, and is ruled by an oligarchy of noble families.

-Notable Families
+## Notable Families
 - [[House Tiverton]] (governance)
 - [[House Varchek]] (OTC/Navy)
 - [[House Windam]] (Coral Mining)